ashaypatel/ad-brain-regions-study/02_ambient_correction/README.md

 2. **Run CellBenderwiths a batch job**
-   Default parameters are used except for --expected-cells and --total-droplets-included, where 10000 and 30000 were used due to the information provided on the Synapse (by Sage Bionetworks) page for the target dataset. **Ensure correct paths are used and correct number of jobs are requested in #SBATCH --array**
+   Default parameters are used except for --expected-cells and --total-droplets-included, where 10000 and 30000 were used, respectively, due to the information provided on the Synapse (by Sage Bionetworks) page for the target dataset. **Ensure correct paths are used and correct number of jobs are requested in #SBATCH --array**

    Run:
    ```bash